ravendb/docs/version_2/docs/client-api/querying/lazy-operations.markdown

 ##Suggesting

 Similar practice as in Faceted search has been used in lazy suggestions.
-The `SuggestLazy()` extension method is avaialbe in `LinqExtensions` and can be used as a substitution to `Suggest()` to mark operation as a lazy one.
+The `SuggestLazy()` extension method is available in `LinqExtensions` and can be used as a substitution to `Suggest()` to mark operation as a lazy one.

 {CODE lazy_operations_suggest_1@ClientApi\Querying\LazyOperations.cs /}